 International students are required to pay all costs for the upcoming quarter in advance.
 A deposit of \$1,000 is required before a Form I-20 is issued.
 This deposit will be held until the student ceases to attend Pacific Union College.
 The \$1,000 deposit can be applied to the student's final quarter at Pacific Union College.
-To determine the parents' or sponsor's ability to meet the educational costs without the need for financial aid, the applicant must also submit for review a bank statement showing a balance of \$55,559 US dollars drawn on an international bank.
+To determine the parents' or sponsor's ability to meet the annual educational costs, the applicant must also submit for review a bank statement showing a balance of \$60,137 US dollars or proof of other liquidated assets demonstrated in US dollars along with a completed Financial Guarantee Form.
 Further information is available from the Student Financial Services Office.

-International students on student visas do not qualify for loans and grants as detailed in the financial section.
-Campus employment, however, may be available.
+International students do not qualify for federal loans and grants as detailed in the financial section.
+Private student loans and campus employment, however, may be available.
 International students are expected to meet required payments for miscellaneous charges at registration and throughout the quarter just as other students do.